+Service Type:

+Other Service

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the St ate requests the authority to provide the following additional service not

+specified in statute.

+Service Title:

-Individual Directed Goods and Services marviduai Directed Goods and Services
+Individual Directed Goods and Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17010 goods and services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Complete this part for a renewal application of or a new waiver that replaces an existing waiver.
 Select one: